gaidap/php-message-board/README.md

 And also you have to create a database with the name specified in DB_NAME.
 You will have to create the schema by yourself, you can youse the exported sql files inside /schema.
+Also you have to specifiy the ROOT_PATH and the ROOT_URL pointing to your environment,
+e.g. ROOT_URL = http://localhost and ROOT_PATH = /my-directory/

 Have fun!